espressif/esp-idf/docs/en/api-reference/system/esp_https_ota.rst

 Partial Image Download over HTTPS
 ---------------------------------

-To use the partial image download feature, enable ``partial_http_download`` configuration in ``esp_https_ota_config_t``.
-When this configuration is enabled, firmware image will be downloaded in multiple HTTP requests of specified sizes.
-Maximum content length of each request can be specified by setting ``max_http_request_size`` to the required value.
+To use the partial image download feature, enable partial_http_download configuration in esp_https_ota_config_t.
+When this configuration is enabled, the firmware image will be downloaded in multiple HTTP requests of specified sizes.
+Maximum content length of each request can be specified by setting max_http_request_size to the required value.

-This option is useful while fetching image from a service like AWS S3, where mbedTLS Rx buffer size (:ref:`CONFIG_MBEDTLS_SSL_IN_CONTENT_LEN`) can be set to a lower value which is not possible without enabling this configuration.
+This option is useful while fetching an image from a service like AWS S3, where the mbedTLS RX buffer size (:ref:CONFIG_MBEDTLS_SSL_IN_CONTENT_LEN) can be set to a lower value.
+However, note that reducing the buffer size below 16 KB may lead to memory leaks or unexpected behavior if the incoming fragment size exceeds the RX buffer capacity, as mbedTLS requires a minimum of 16KB for the RX buffer to ensure proper handling of incoming messages.

-Default value of mbedTLS Rx buffer size is set to 16 KB.
-By using ``partial_http_download`` with ``max_http_request_size`` of 4 KB, size of mbedTLS Rx buffer can be reduced to 4 KB.
-With this configuration, memory saving of around 12 KB is expected.
+By default, the mbedTLS RX buffer size is set to 16 KB.
+If the partial_http_download feature is used with a max_http_request_size of 4 KB, the RX buffer size can be reduced accordingly, but caution should be taken when using smaller buffer sizes.

 Signature Verification